 - left everything they own to their spouse, civil partner, a charity or a community amateur sports club

 If they were married or in a civil partnership and their partner’s estate was worth less than the inheritance tax threshold, they may be entitled to the unused part of the threshold.
-This means their threshold could be as much as £900,000 in the 2018/19 tax year.
+This means their threshold could be as much as £1 million in the 2022/23 tax year.

 How much is inheritance tax?